loadingwyn/react-imageViewer/README.md

 [![version](https://img.shields.io/npm/v/react-imageslides)](https://www.npmjs.com/package/react-imageslides)

-> React-slides@3 redesigns all apis and uses React Hooks.
-If you are user of React-slides@2, please read api docs carefully.
+> React-slides@3 has been rewriten with React Hooks and all apis of it have been redesigned.
+If you are using React-slides@2, please read api docs carefully.

 ## Example